 Adherents of technical analysis may not track the news content, but they have to take into account the time of their release for further trade planning.

 - Macroeconomics is a global environment and nobody can fully understand all its aspects.
 Usually an analyst would pick a specific specialization and become an expert in one or several trading instruments such as oil, gold, bitcoin or the U.S. industrial stocks.
 When one decides to become a trader, they usually learn the ropes and then develop main patterns of how the currency pairs’ quotes react in one case or another.

 Index | Blue Chips | Correlation | Intervention | Gross Domestic Product | Key interest rate | Durable goods orders | Leader Indicators Index | Purchase Managers Index | Consumer PMI | Consumer Price Index | Industrial Production Index | Personal Income | Initial Jobless Claims | Trade Balance | Low Base Effect

 I do understand that this lesson was rather big.
-Do not forget to share your impressions in the comments, I will be happy to answer the questions and chat with those who are interested in fundamental analysis of the financial market.
-The economy is definitely a very interesting thing!
+Do not forget to share your impressions in the comments, I will be happy to answer the questions and chat with those who are interested in the fundamental analysis of the financial market.
+The economy is a very interesting thing!

 I do not think I can force you to make the home assignment but I do advise you to spend 10 minutes to consolidate the lesson.
 The home assignment on fundamental analysis will be like this:

 - Recall a natural catastrophe (a hurricane, tsunami, earthquake, etc.), find out the exact date and find it on the chart in MT4.
 Leave a comment about the event you picked and how it affected the currency pairs’ quotes.

 - Analyze how the U.S. unemployment statistics release (published on the first Friday of each month) affected the EUR/USD currency pair quotations over six months.